 You should plan to bathe your Jack-A-Ranian about once a month, but given this dog’s love of the outdoors, you may find that they get dirty and need bathing more like once every other week.
 This breed usually loves the water, so you probably won’t find bath time challenging.

 You can opt to bring your Jack-A-Ranian to a groomer, but given the frequency of bathing you may need, this can become very expensive.
 Additionally, your pup may not be comfortable around a groomer, so being willing to bathe your pooch yourself is important with this breed.

 Aside from regular bathing and brushing, plan to clean your dog’s ears about once a week and trim their nails regularly.
 Given their activity level, keeping their nails properly trimmed will help cut down on broken or cracked nails.

 Lastly, small dogs are particularly prone to tooth and gum problems, so prepare to get your doggie toothbrush out every other week or so and get to scrubbing!

 Jack-A-Ranians have some health problems, but most of the common ones are pretty minor.
 This is generally a healthy and hearty breed, but their medical issues can be inherited from their ancestors.
 Always be aware of your pup’s lineage and keep an eye out for these possible medical ailments.

 Male vs Female

 Male Jack Russell Pomeranian Mixes will tend to be more energetic and might be more playful.
-They’ll have more of a drive to hunt small animals, but females will still have a hefty prey drive.
+They will have more of a drive to hunt small animals, but females will still have a hefty prey drive.
 Dogs of both sexes will be alert and protective, but you may find that Male Jack-A-Ranians exhibit more distrust toward strangers and aggression toward perceived threats to themselves, your family, or your home.

 Conclusion on Jack-A-Ranians